 You can receive treatment with the European Health Insurance Card within public healthcare and from private doctors who have entered into a care contract with ZZZS.
 The ZZZS is divided into ten regional units, which you can contact if you have any questions about healthcare in Slovenia.
 The contact information for the main office and the regional units is available from ZZZS’s English website.

-The Contact Point of Slovenia has a search function in English on their website, where you can look for healthcare service providers according to field of specialisation and geographical region.
+Slovenian National Contact Point for cross-border healthcare has a search function in English on their website, where you can look for healthcare service providers according to field of specialisation and geographical region (including those healthcare providers who do not have a contract with ZZZS).
 The ZZZS also maintains a search engine in Slovene for service providers who are a part of the Slovenian public healthcare system or work in cooperation with the Health Insurance Institute.

 See a general practitioner (zdravnik splošne medicine) at a health centre or a private doctor who has a contract with ZZZS.
 Show your European Health Insurance Card and your identity card.
 You can see a specialist after receiving a referral from a general practitioner.